cjvanlissa/veni_sysrev/README.md

 This project uses the Workflow for Open Reproducible Code in Science (WORCS) to ensure transparency and reproducibility.
 The workflow is designed to meet the principles of Open Science throughout a research project.

+To reproduce the published analyses, use the command `rmarkdown::render("manuscript.Rmd")`.
+One of the dependencies causes the code to break when trying to Knit the document using the "Knit" button in RStudio.

 To learn how WORCS helps researchers meet the TOP-guidelines and FAIR principles, read the preprint at https://osf.io/zcvbs/